Exeter: Secular buildings and features

-Many of Exeter's old buildings are made from the local dark red sandstone, which gives its name to the castle and the park that now surrounds it (Rougemont means 'red hill').
-The pavements on Queen Street are composed of the rock diorite and exhibit feldspar crystals, while those around Princesshay are composed of granodiorite.

 Northernhay Gardens

 Located just outside the castle, Northernhay Gardens is the oldest public open space in England, being originally laid out in 1612 as a pleasure walk for Exeter residents.

 Transport

 Car

 The M5 motorway to Bristol and Exeter starts at Birmingham, and connects at Bristol with the M4 to London and South Wales.
-The older A30 road provides a more direct route to London via the A303 and M3.
+The older A30 road provides a more direct route to London via the A303 and M3, and a non-motorway route to Bristol via the A303 and A37.
 The M5 is the modern lowest bridging point of the River Exe.
 Going westwards, the A38 connects Exeter to Plymouth and south east Cornwall, whilst the A30 continues via Okehampton to Cornwall and ends at Penzance.
 The cities of Bristol, Plymouth, Bath, Salisbury and Truro can all be reached within two hours.

 Travel by car in the city is often difficult with regular jams centred on the Exe Bridges area.
 Historically, the bridges were a significant bottleneck for holiday traffic heading to southwest England, leading to the construction of the first bypass in the mid-1930s over Countess Wear Bridge, followed by the M5 in 1977.
-To further address the problem of congestion in the city centre, Devon County Council has park and ride services, and in 2006 considered the introduction of congestion charges.
+To further address the problem of congestion in the city centre, Devon County Council opened three park and ride sites, and in 2006 considered the introduction of congestion charges.